AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

   "lastname": "Roy"
 }
 ```
-There is one more way to define **fragments** json which can be used to organize related fragments together and separate unrelated fragments in another object, then all such objects can be combined in a json array.
+There is one more way to define **fragments** json which can be used to organize related fragments together and separate unrelated fragments into another object, then all such objects can be combined in a json array.
 ```json
 [
   {